-To prevent accidental movement of the blade, always turn the ON/OFF switch to OFF whenever the snowplow is not in use.
+To prevent accidental movement of the blade, always push button to switch the control OFF whenever the snowplow is not in use.
 The control indicator light will turn off.

 - 1. Turn the vehicle ignition switch to the ON or the ACCESSORY position.
-The controller logo area illuminates. - 2.
-Press the ON/OFF button on the control.
+The controller logo area illuminates. - Press the ON/OFF button on the control.
 The control indicator light glows red indicating the control is on.
 The control indicator light glows red whenever the control ON/OFF switch and the vehicle ignition switch are both ON.
-The ON/OFF switch operates as emergency stop when required. - Press the LOWER button for 0.75 seconds to engage the FLOAT mode.
+The ON/OFF switch operates as emergency stop when required. - 3.
+Press the LOWER button for 0.75 seconds to engage the FLOAT mode.
 The control indicator FLOAT light glows green.
 Cancel the FLOAT mode by momentarily pressing the RAISE button.